KmolYuan/Pyslvs-UI/docs/index.md

 # Pyslvs Manual

-Pyslvs is an Open Source Planar Linkage Mechanism Simulation and Mechanical Synthesis System.
+Pyslvs \[ˈpaɪsɑlvz] is an Open Source Planar Linkage Mechanism Simulation and Mechanical Synthesis System, which is named from "Python" and "Solvers".

 The project is maintained on GitHub: <https://github.com/KmolYuan/Pyslvs-UI>